Horizons for Homeless Children

 Horizons for Homeless Children is a 501(c)(3) nonprofit organization in Massachusetts which provides early education and services for children and families experiencing homelessness.

 Horizons for Homeless Children provides spaces for children experiencing homelessness to play and learn.
 The organization operates an early childhood education center in Roxbury, in addition to "playspaces" installed in shelters for families experiencing homelessness across Massachusetts.
-The organization also assists parents with job searches and goal setting.
+The organization also assists parents with job searching and goal setting.